awsdocs/aws-doc-sdk-examples/javav2/example_code/pinpoint/Readme.md

 	Test 3 passed

-**WARNING**: _Running these JUnit tests manipulate real Amazon S3 resources and may incur charges on your account._
+**WARNING**: _Running these JUnit tests manipulate real AWS resources and may incur charges on your account._

  ### Properties file
 Before running the Amazon S3  JUnit tests, you must define values in the **config.properties** file located in the **src/main/resources** folder.
 This file contains values that are required to execute the JUnit tests.
 For example, you define an application name required for various tests.
 If you do not define all values, the JUnit tests fail.